Intro to Digital Design - An End-to-End Approach¶

 SystemVerilog for Verification¶

-function,task, queuesrandomizing with constraints,
+function,task, queuesRandomizing with constraints

-transactional tbs: simple driver/monitor, basic OOP
+Transactional testbenches: simple driver/monitor, basic OOP

 reg, wire, assign, always, unpacked arrays